 - "Board Girls": Over 10 years after his debut, we finally get to hear Scott Malkinson say "My name ith Thcott Malkinthon and I have diabeteth".

 South Park Residents

 - Mr. Kim:

 - HAHAHA SIRRY MONGORRIANS GET DA SWEET AND SOUH PAWK ON DER HEADS!

 - The fact that a single middle-aged man was able to build a 20 foot wall around the entire city in a matter of days is damn impressive.
 And he managed to keep rebuilding it after the Mongolians kept tearing it down.

 - The Boys cheering Randy on to fight the Bat-Dad with the music from Rocky playing.
-He then proceeds to beat the crap out of him while attempting to sing "The Best Around", followed by one of the only times Stan is ever proud of him.
+He then proceeds to beat the crap out of him while attempting to sing "The Best Around", followed by one of the only times Stan is ever proud of him, since it got him and the other boys disqualified, so they wouldn't be wasting their summer playing in the Little League National Circuit.
 It's Awesome Music & Awesome, Funny, and Heartwarming Moments all around.

 - Randy Marsh ties up and beats the shit out of The Situation.
 Said beating includes a gratuitous and awesome flip and back kick.

 - Sheila's Jersey side was able to save Sharon from being harrassed by a group of New Jersey women in the hair salon.